wrk226/match_3_game_simulator/README.md

 After one movement(switch/remove cube), if there exist at least 3 same node in one line(either horizontal/vertical/diagonal) game will start matching process.
 In the matching process, game will eliminate the matched cubes and create a cube at the center.
 The new cube has the same monster type as the eliminate cube, and level get increased by 1.
 After the matching process, the sand board will has some empty slots.
 Program will drop some random cubes to fill the slots.
+For more detail of the logic, you may check this thread: https://www.taptap.com/topic/7481354